ralph-groupscholar/website/ralph.md

 - Reviewed current codebase plus recent git history for context.
 - Captured a Playwright full-page screenshot of groupscholar.com; the headless capture still shows a long blank band with content missing between the hero and lower sections, with the hero and footer repeating farther down the scroll.
 - Sketched creative follow-ups: add a “Campus Beacon” wayfinding strip that previews upcoming sections, build a “Room Tone” gradient lane behind key chapters to reduce the blank scroll, and introduce a sticky “Session Pulse” chip that calls out the active signal on desktop.

+2026-02-06 00:05:12 — Iteration 49
+- Reviewed current codebase plus recent git history for context.
+- Captured a Playwright full-page screenshot of groupscholar.com; the headless capture still shows oversized blank bands with repeated hero slices between upper and lower sections.
+- Sketched creative follow-ups: craft a "Signal Relay" mid-scroll banner that previews the next three sections, add a "Campus Map" background motif that shifts per chapter, and build a compact "Session Vitals" strip that keeps the active signal visible on desktop.